IO Browser

 - Distance: The distance to the detected object.

-A PLC may read any of these signals, but it doesn’t make sense for the PLC to be able to write to them.
+A PLC may read any of these signals, but it doesn’t make sense for the PLC to be able to write to any of them.

 Bindings